TheBeyondGroup/porter/docs/readme.md

 # Porter

 Porter is a storefront framework for Shopify stores.
 The purpose of the framework is to provide an opinionated way to organize and build a Shopify storefront.

-Porter eases the burden of maintain a Shopify store.
+Porter eases the burden of maintaining a Shopify store.

 ## Goals